 African Cichlids Behavior/Compatibility

 Rift Lake cichlids are territorial and males in particular can be aggressive towards each other.
 Crowding them a little often reduces aggression.
-Mixing cichlids from other parts of the world with Rift Lake cichlids is not recommended, as they may require different water chemistry and they “speak different languages”, meaning they will try to communicate in ways the RLC’s do not understand, often resulting in harm to one or both fish.
+Mixing cichlids from other parts of the world with Rift Lake cichlids is not recommended, as they may require different water chemistry and they "speak different languages", meaning they will try to communicate in ways the RLC's do not understand, often resulting in harm to one or both fish.
 When building a Rift Lake cichlid community, start with juvenile fish and introduce less aggressive species first.
-When introducing new fish to an existing population, add a few more rocks and rearrange existing décor to create “new” territories.
+When introducing new fish to an existing population, add a few more rocks and rearrange existing décor to create "new" territories.
 Avoid adding more than one male of the same species, especially if females are present.
-If you want to try adding non-cichlid fish to your RLC aquarium, select hardy, fast moving species like giant danios, tinfoil barbs, redtail, rainbow, and black sharks, or Synodontis catfish.
+If you want to try adding non-cichlid fish to your RLC aquarium, select hardy, fast moving species like giant danios, tinfoil barbs, redtail, rainbow, and #545557 sharks, or Synodontis catfish.
 New purchases should be at least the same size as the largest or most aggressive fish in the aquarium.
 Always consult an aquarium expert before buying any new fish for your aquarium.